Davey Boy Smith Jr.: Personal life

-Smith lists his father, his uncles Bret Hart and Owen Hart, Shawn Michaels and Chris Benoit as his influences.
+Smith lists his father, his uncles Bret Hart and Owen Hart, and Shawn Michaels as his influences.
 He also cites Ted DiBiase as a big influence.
 Smith appeared on an episode of Hogan Knows Best, taking Brooke Hogan on a kayfabe date.

 Smith was involved in a minor controversy over steroids, when, discussing how his father's drug abuse contributed to his death, Smith commented "I hope to be as big as him someday", leading to concerns over Smith using steroids.
 Smith claimed that the remarks were taken out of context and that he had learned from his father's mistakes.

 On October 16, 2015, Smith announced he acquired the trademark to the "British Bulldog" moniker famously used by his father, and subsequently began wrestling as "British Bulldog" Davey Boy Smith Jr.

-On October 23, 2017, Smith saved the life of a suicidal woman in Calgary by stopping her from jumping off a bridge.
+In October 2017, Smith saved the life of a suicidal woman in Calgary by stopping her from jumping off a bridge.
 He credited his years of grappling experience with being able to pull her away from the edge and pin her down so she was not a danger to herself and others until emergency services arrived.

-On April 7, 2018, at a WrestleCon event in New Orleans, Louisiana, Smith threw a cup of coffee at Jake "The Snake" Roberts' face during a verbal argument before fleeing the scene.
+In April 2018, at a WrestleCon event in New Orleans, Louisiana, Smith threw a cup of coffee at Jake "The Snake" Roberts' face during a verbal argument, before fleeing the scene.
 According to Smith, Roberts refused to apologize for derogatory comments he had recently made toward his late father.
-Smith was wanted by the New Orleans Police Department for battery, however, Roberts later dropped the charges after Smith apologized and they spoke in person.
+Smith was wanted by the New Orleans Police Department for battery.
+Roberts later dropped the charges after Smith apologized and they spoke in person.